adithyarao3103/BFSS-CPPCODE/README.md

 We further investigate the case of turning off the commutator term in the action.

-Turning off the commutator in the action gives the results as follows: (T=0.10, 9 colors and 16 lattice sites)
+Turning off the commutator in the action gives the results as follows:

+[Temperature=0.10, Number of colors = 9, Number of lattice sites = 16]

 ![](/DATA_ANALYSIS/CPP/NOCOMM/nocomm.png)

 We see that turning off the commutator term leads to the anomalous behavior turned off and the correlator displaying the expected exponential decay.

 ### [Correlators With The Fermionic Terms in The Action](/DATA_ANALYSIS/FORTRAN/3COLORWITHFERMIONS/)

-To look at the behavior of the correlator under the complete action of the BFSS model, we run the same in the FORTRAN code (since at this stage, it is more efficient and fermionic simulations are exponentially more resource-consuming than bosonic simulations) with 3 colors and 16 lattice sites for T=0.1.
+To look at the behavior of the correlator under the complete action of the BFSS model, we run the same in the FORTRAN code (since at this stage, it is more efficient and fermionic simulations are exponentially more resource-consuming than bosonic simulations).
 The results are as follows:

+[Temperature=0.10, Number of colors = 3, Number of lattice sites = 16]

 ![](/DATA_ANALYSIS/FORTRAN/3COLORWITHFERMIONS/fullAction.png)